TomSgrizzi/generatreex/README.md

 ## Next Improvements

-- Adjustment of the movement lines based on the distance among the nodes, to prevent lines and nodes from crossing and overlapping.
+- Improving the weight of the amplitude parameter of movement lines based on the structure intervening between probes and goals
+- Allowing the user to select the directions from which the lines departure from the source and arrive to the goal

 GeneraTreeX is designed to be a straightforward and efficient tool for visualizing syntactic structures.
 I hope this guide helps you use the application effectively.
 Enjoy creating your syntactic trees!